BRITISH CROWN GREEN REFEREES SOCIETY

 LAWS OF THE GAME – FREQUENTLY ASKED QUESTIONS

-Law 5.13 states that if a player ‘delivers a bowl of another player …. the offender forfeiting a bowl’.
+A. Law 5.13 states that if a player ‘delivers a bowl of another player …. the offender forfeiting a bowl’.
 Therefore, the player will forfeit a bowl and any subsequent bowls sent after the offending bowl are returned to be played in their proper order.
-If the player’s first bowl is forfeited, then they send their remaining bowl with their immediate opponent sending two bowls consecutively (Law 5.8) and if they have forfeited their second bowl the immediate opponent sends their remaining bowl.
-(The above procedure gets involved if the leader’s error is not discovered until their partner has to send their second bowl.
-Which bowl did the leader send in error, the 1st, or the 2nd, and therefore, how many bowls must be returned?)

-The leader forfeits the jack, e.g. not setting a mark, sending jack off the green, and following the opponent’s delivery of the jack the opponent delivers their bowl after the jack stops moving.
-Does the opponent forfeit their bowl.
+The leader forfeits the jack, e.g., not setting a mark or sending the jack off the green, and following the opponent’s delivery of the jack, the opponent delivers their bowl after the jack stops moving.
+Does the opponent forfeit their bowl?